hms-dbmi/pic-sure-all-in-one/README.md

 		- /var/log/wildfly-docker-logs
 	- Jboss container os log file location, This location is volume mounted to jboss container to the /var/log/  location.
 		- /var/log/wildfly-docker-os-logs/
+16. Connect to mariadb on the host
+	- Connect to mariadb server from host as non-root user
+		- sudo mariadb --defaults-file=/root/.my.cnf

 **Note**: If multiple users need to login to pic-sure-application we need to create an user and set as pic-sure user